bml-research/data_analysis_bml/excel/excel_03_data_import_exercises.md

 ### Exercise 7

 The zip file in [this link](./files_03_data_import_exercises/exercise07_files.zip) contains 25 small exercises to load data in Excel.
-Unpack the zip file and import the files using PowerQuery.
+Unpack the zip file and import the files using Power Query.
 Hint: first inspect the file using a text editor.
 Check for the following:
 - What column delimiter is used?